MetaMask/SIPs/SIPS/sip-29.md

 ### Snap Implementation

-Two methods are defined in the Snap Assets API:
+Four methods are defined in the Snap Assets API:

 Any Snap that wishes to provide asset information MUST implement the following API:

 #### Get Assets Metadata

-`Caip19AssetType` - A string that represents an asset using the [CAIP-19][caip-19] standard.
+`Caip19AssetTypeOrId` - A string that represents an asset using the [CAIP-19][caip-19] standard.

 ```typescript
 import { OnAssetsLookupHandler } from "@metamask/snaps-sdk";